 Haunting, gorgeous, mysterious, propulsive—a novel as brilliant about currents of violence as it is about the flow of tree pollen through the air and rivers.
 As I heard echoes of Coetzee and Didion and a music that is all Osborn’s own, I wanted to turn the pages even faster, to learn what would happen next and, at the same time, to slow down and linger on the masterful prose.
 A stunning accomplishment.

-Heather Abel, author of The Optimistic Decade
+— Heather Abel, author of The Optimistic Decade

 Not Long Ago Persons Found

 The body of a young boy is found floating in a city river with pollen in his lungs from a warm river valley far from the country where he died.
 Who is he?
 Why was he carrying only a library card and decorative clay bottle?
-How is it that he came so far, only to meet such a violent fate?
+How is it that he came so far, only to meet with a violent fate?

 A biological anthropologist and her husband, the forensic team’s translator, are tasked by their agency to gather evidence from the far away country and deliver an explanation—preferably one that suits the political regimes of both countries.
 But as the scientists’ clandestine, parallel study of recent mass graves brings them closer to finding a link between the boy and “the disappeared,” the full forces of bureaucracy, fatalism, and forgetting are marshalled against them.